Grantham Scholar Philippa Hughes’ research compares community-led housing development across 3 UK regions using a qualitative research design.

-Community led housing is, broadly, any housing in which community members have significant and ongoing engagement in the development process, that involves some form of collective ownership or stewardship and is explicitly beneficial to the local community.
-Key models of community led housing include community land trusts, co-ops, cohousing projects, and varieties of self-build.
+Community-led housing is, broadly, any housing in which community members have significant and ongoing engagement in the development process, that involves some form of collective ownership or stewardship and is explicitly beneficial to the local community.
+Key models of community-led housing include community land trusts, co-ops, cohousing projects, and varieties of self-build.
 These practices demonstrate the potential for developing housing in ways that are more locally focused, participatory and equitable as well as offering unique solutions to specific affordability crises.

-After a recent period of growth in England, it is hoped that the numbers of homes delivered through community led housing will continue to increase over the coming years.
+After a recent period of growth in England, it is hoped that the numbers of homes delivered through community-led housing will continue to increase over the coming years.
 A network of regional enabling hubs has been established to facilitate this.
 This research investigates the ways in which these hubs enable growth at a regional level through a comparative analysis of three case studies of regional enabling hubs supported by research conducted with national stakeholders.

-The research compares community led housing development across three regions using a qualitative research design.
-Through comparison, key enabling and constraining factors in community led housing can be identified and the processes through which community led housing development is facilitated can be mapped out.
+The research compares community-led housing development across three regions using a qualitative research design.
+Through comparison, key enabling and constraining factors in community-led housing can be identified and the processes through which community-led housing development is facilitated can be mapped out.

-In this blog, they reflect on what they learned through the forum and from one another.
-If you want to watch a sample of this forum, then check out the YouTube link below as part of the forum was recorded for our sustainability webinars.
+In 2021, Philippa and fellow Grantham Scholar Charles Gillott hosted a forum on innovative housing solutions.
+They both research housing, but Philippa is based in social sciences and Charles is an engineer.
+In this blog they reflect on what they learned through the forum and from one another.
+Read: Interdisciplinary Forum on Innovative Housing Solutions.
+If you want to watch a sample of this forum, then check out the YouTube link below.

 The right to housing in the context of the climate emergency in the UK.
-In this blog, written for Just Fair, Phillipa looks at the relationship of housing to the climate crisis and women’s rights.
+In this blog, written for Just Fair, Philippa looks at the relationship of housing to the climate crisis and women’s rights.

-Phillipa and other Grantham Scholars organised a webinar about housing as part of our public engagement work in 2021.
-For this event, experts from Nation Wide and community led housing projects discussed innovation in housing supply.
-And now this webinar is available on our YouTube channel.
+Philippa Hughes and other Grantham Scholars organised a webinar about housing as part of our public engagement work in 2021.
+For this event, experts from NationWide and community-led housing projects discussed innovation in housing supply.
+Now this webinar is available on our YouTube channel.

 You can watch How can we enable sustainable innovation in the UK housing supply? by clicking the video below.